Austria

 Our food expenses differed greatly between the two months.
 During the first month in Bad Ischl, we were constantly out and exploring, eating out, and working from cafes where we would get a few coffees and snacks.

-In our second month, we were in a much smaller town, where we mostly grocery shopped and would eat out a big meal less frequently, with very few small expenses at cafes.
+In our second month, we were in a much smaller town, where we mostly grocery shopped and ate out less frequently, with very few small expenses at cafes.

 Food